gergelyhornyak/namizu/docs/Intro.md

 ## Introduction

-naMizu is a free and open-source application based on askUs app.
+naMizu is a free and open-source application.

 ## Features - Apps